edouardfouche/edouardfouche.github.io/_posts/2017-03-07-Neural-based-outlier-discovery.markdown

 In this article, we introduced the problems related to finding outlier in high-dimensional spaces.
 We show that neural-based approaches, such as auto-encoders, can provide great results.

-Nonetheless, the quality of these results is conditioned by the choice of the parameters, such as *number of hidden neurons*, *activation function*, *gradient optimization*, *number of training epochs*, *size of mini-batches*, *distance function*...
-Most of the current work is based on trial-and-error, which is time consuming and may lead to overfitting.
-It would be interesting to derive rules for these parameters based on the data, or assumptions about the data, such as its correlation structure or the expected proportion or characteristics of outliers.
+Nonetheless, the quality of these results is conditioned by the choice of the parameters, such as the *number of hidden neurons*, *activation function*, *gradient optimization*, *number of training epochs*, *size of mini-batches*, *distance function*...
+Most of the current work is based on trial-and-error, which is time consuming and may lead to poor generalization.
+It would be interesting to derive rules to fix these parameters based on the data, such as its correlation structure or the expected proportion/characteristics of outliers.

 The results showed in this article are based on a single data set, with carefully chosen parameters.
 It would be difficult to infer the quality of the same model on different data sets with different characteristics.
-Other neural-based methods, such as the *Self-Organizing Maps*[^fn9] or the *Restricted Boltzmann Machines*[^fn10] shows also promising results and would be interesting to compare with.
+Other neural-based methods, such as the *Self-Organizing Maps*[^fn9] or the *Restricted Boltzmann Machines*[^fn10] also shows promising results and would be interesting to compare.

 Try it yourself !
 -----------------